-Having spent most of my career working as a software tester, I used to clarify myself about what I loved about my job and why did I want to continue.
-At different point, the ‘like’ factor was different but it surely helped me in understanding my current focus as well as mapping uncovered areas of testing.
+Having spent most of my career working as a software tester, I used to clarify myself about what I loved the most in my job and why I wanted to continue.
+At a different point, the ‘like’ factor was not the same but it surely helped me in understanding my current focus as well as mapping uncovered areas of testing.

-This simple question can open up doors of opportunity as it gives you better idea about where you stand as a tester and what is ahead waiting for you.
+This simple question can open up the door of opportunities as it gives you a better idea about where you stand as a tester and what is ahead waiting for you.

-You are a QA either by choice or by chance, known for your quality of bug or for quantity of bugs, emphasizing on manual testing or automation testing, you are playing an important role.
+If you are a QA either by choice or by chance, known for your quality of bug or for the number of bugs, emphasizing on manual testing or automation testing, whatever be the case you are playing an important role.
 Knowingly or unknowingly, you are trying to make the world better and that is a big responsibility.

-Today we are going to identify answer to the most ignored question – Why do you like software testing?
+Today we are going to look out for an answer to the most ignored question – Why do you like software testing?

-Why the Tester likes his/her job and where do you fit?
+Why does a Tester like his/her job and where do you fit?

-With further discussion, I am going to present list of points about why the QA person can like his/her job.
-Please read on and let yourself know, you fit in which category.
+With further discussion, I am going to present a list of points about why a QA person can like his/her job.
+Please read on and let yourself know, in which category you fit.